manabie-com/togo/README.md

 #### Step 2:

-    - Cd to folder that contains source code of application(pull from GIT).
+    - Cd to folder that contains source code of application(pulled from GIT).
     - Run this command: docker-compose up.
 Todo app will be setup and migrate automatically.
+    - If the docker desktop asks for permission then just allow it.
     - After above command done: 2 services will be created that are <backend> and <db>.

 #### Step 3:

+> How to create a super user in Todo application?
+> You could follow one of these ways:

+##### 1. Create by registration API:

+    - If you want to create a user as super user, you can make a POST request to create a new user and add <is_superuser> field to payload.
+    - Endpoint: POST /api/users/registration/
+    - Example:
+      - curl -X POST "http://localhost:8000/api/users/registration/" -H "accept: application/json" -H "Content-Type: application/json" -d "{ \"username\": \"admin\", \"password\": \"admin\", \"is_superuser\": true}"

+##### 2. Create by django command:

     - Make sure you are in Todo project folder
     - Access docker container of <backend> and create super user:
       - docker-compose exec backend sh
       - run this command: python manage.py createsuperuser.
 Now you can set <username> and <password> for this super user.

-#### Step 4(Optional):

-    - If you want to create a user as super user, you can make a POST request to create a new user and add <is_superuser> field to payload.
-    - Endpoint: POST /api/users/registration/
-    - Example:
-      - curl -X POST "http://localhost:8000/api/users/registration/" -H "accept: application/json" -H "Content-Type: application/json" -d "{ \"username\": \"admin\", \"password\": \"admin\", \"is_superuser\": true}"

-#### Step 5:
+#### Step 4:

     - At this step TODO APIs are ready for use.